dbca-wa/herbarium-specify/README.md

     -   creds/dev: dev user and pass for specify_dev_dump.sql located in base folder - also gitignored
     -   creds/uat: uat it_user and master_user txt files with host server info
     -   creds/prod: prod it_user and master_user txt files with host server info

+Enable and use the reset script:

+-   chmod +x reset.sh
+-   ./reset-specify.sh